-Large bale feeders vary in quality and design, steel livestock cattle bale feeders are risky to be used for horses, they aren’t designed for animals like horses that kick, where they may catch their legs on the metal sides and bars, liable to cause severe damage to themselves.
-Plastic round bale feeders and poly bale feeders are safer options for feeding horses and ponies.
-The Durapoly plastic hay feeder has wider gaps and higher bars, designed especially for safety and long-lasting use.
+Large bale feeders vary in quality and design and steel livestock cattle bale feeders are risky to be used for horses- they aren’t designed for animals like horses that kick, where they may catch their legs on the metal sides and bars, liable to cause severe damage to themselves.
+Plastic round bale feeders such as the durabale are a much safer options for feeding horses and ponies.
+The durabale plastic hay feeder is designed especially for safety and long-lasting use.

-Taking a look at savings, a round bale costing appx. £50.00 including transport, 40 horses would consume about 15 of these bales over the winter, take a loss of 10-15% lost forage means £75.00 to £150.00 of natural waste, before any possible health implications which could be avoided.
+Take a look at the cost of hay waste on a round bale costing appx. £50.00 including transport....
+40 horses would consume about 15 of these bales over the winter.
+With a loss of 10-15% of forage, £75.00 to £150.00 would be lost through natural waste.

 Meanwhile back in the stable……

-Slow Feeding hay has been proven a big benefit to horse health by slowing the pace at wcross-contamination, reducing the risk of colic, gastric ulcers, obesity and laminitis.
+Slow Feeding hay has been proven a big benefit to horse health by slowing the pace at cross-contamination, reducing the risk of colic, gastric ulcers, obesity and laminitis.